demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 ## Permissions

-In order to function as expected, the application used to authenticate should have:
+In order to function as expected, the service account should have:

-* **Impersonation rights** - Most command require this permission to function correctly.
+**Impersonation rights** - Most command require this permission to function correctly.
 This permission is specified in each relevant command's Permission section.
 For more information follow the [Microsoft Documentation](https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/impersonation-and-ews-in-exchange).

-* **full_access_as_app** - To set this permission follow [the Microsoft documentation](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth#configure-for-app-only-authentication).

-* * In order to perform actions on the target mailbox of other users, the service account must be part of the _ApplicationImpersonation_ role.
+Note: In order to perform actions on the target mailbox of other users, the service account must be part of the _ApplicationImpersonation_ role.

+In order to function as expected, the application used to authenticate should have:

+**full_access_as_app** - To set this permission follow these steps:

+1. Navigate to Home > App registrations.
+2. Search for your app under ‘all applications’.
+3. Click API permissions > Add permission.
+4. Search for the `Office 365 Exchange Online` API -> `Application Permission`-> `full_access_as_app` permission.

+for more information on this permission, visit [the Microsoft documentation](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth#configure-for-app-only-authentication).

 To limit the application's permissions to only specific mailboxes, follow the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access).
 Note that it may take about an hour for permissions changes to take effect.

-**Note** You can't manage the *Office 365 Exchange Online* app permissions via the Azure portal.
+**Note** You can't manage the _Office 365 Exchange Online_ app permissions via the Azure portal.

 ## Configure Integration on XSOAR (Parameters)

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for EWS O365.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** |**Required**|
 | --- | --- | --- |